Noise-Induced Hearing Loss: Q&A With Dr. Barry Hirsch

 Noise-Induced Hearing Loss

-A Q & A with AAO-HNS Member Expert Barry E. Hirsch, MD, Professor, Department of Otolaryngology and Communication Sciences and Disorders, and Neurological Surgery, University of Pittsburgh School of Medicine; Director, Division of Otology; and Chair, AAO-HNS Hearing Committee.
+A Q & A with AAO-HNS Member Expert Barry E. Hirsch, MD, and Former Chair, AAO-HNS Hearing Committee.

 Q. What is noise-induced hearing loss?